Excerpt from the government of Ontario’s ‘Newsroom’

 The fine was imposed by Justice of the Peace Denis Lee.
 In addition to the fine, the court imposed a 25-per-cent victim fine surcharge as required by the Provincial Offences Act.
 The surcharge is credited to a special provincial government fund to assist victims of crime.

-Samuel, Son and Company Ltd. was found guilty of violating section 25, subsection 2 (a) of the OHSA which states,
+Samuel, Son and Company Ltd. was found guilty of a contravention of section 25, subsection 2 (a) of the OHSA which states,

 “An employer shall,